dmliao/amorphous/_posts/2012-10-27-evanescent-postmortem.md

 title: Evanescent Post-Mortem
 ---

-_This post was originally written October 2012._

 I started making video games when I was twelve, starting off with Game Maker 6 and drag and drop, before graduating to GML, and then later onto Flash Actionscript 3.
 Immediately after moving to Flash, I took the nonsensical option and decided to make a big Flash game right away, which ended up taking up a whole year due to my roller-coaster development path and trial-and-error coding.
 The big project of mine grew from my fooling around with Flash into a serious endeavor, and eventually became my first truly polished and completed game.

-That game is Evanescent, [which you can play on Kongregate](http://www.kongregate.com/games/BeastAmorphous/evanescent).
-It's also been [open sourced on Github](https://github.com/dmliao/evanescent), though the source code is an absolute terror.
+That game is Evanescent, which is [open sourced on Github](https://github.com/dmliao/evanescent), though the source code is an absolute terror.

 ![](/img/blog/evanescent-postmortem/Evanescent.jpg)

 All in all, since I did complete the game, I consider it a success.
-I had released it expecting nothing more than a few gameplays from a few friends, and the satisfaction of having released a game.
+I had released it expecting nothing more than a few game plays from a few friends, and the satisfaction of having released a game.
 While it has not seen immense success on the game portals I put it on, I’m overall happy with how things have gone down.

 Still, there’s always room for reflection and improvement, and looking back now, Evanescent was a game that had been developed crookedly, with me trying to learn Flash as I went along.
 Here is some of my insight on having made this game: